gmtsciencedev/scitq/docs/gui.md

 Here are the different options to manage interactively workers.

 !!! note
-    Workers are also manage automatically by PYTQ *if you recruited them like we just did*: once they have started working (they have started a first task), if their batch becomes empty and they stay idle for 5 minutes, they will launch the idle callback and PYTQ will delete them - delete them from the worker screen and PYTQ database and also delete them in the provider space.
+    Workers are also manage automatically by scitq *if you recruited them like we just did*: once they have started working (they have started a first task), if their batch becomes empty and they stay idle for 5 minutes, they will launch the idle callback and scitq will delete them - delete them from the worker screen and scitq database and also delete them in the provider space.
 This does not happen with permanent workers (i.e. manually deployed workers).

 #### Changing the batch
 ![edit batch](img/ui-edit-batch.png)